-Birth Registration: Citizenship is derived by birth within the country’s territory or from either of one’s parents.
-There was universal birth registration, usually within a few days of a child’s birth.
+Birth Registration: Citizenship is derived by birth within the country’s territory or from either parent.
+There was universal birth registration, which usually occurred within a few days of a child’s birth.

 Child Abuse: The law provides a legal framework for the protection of children, including within domestic violence laws.
-The Family Services Division of the social development ministry monitored and protected the welfare of children.
+The Family Services Division of the Ministry of Social Development monitored and protected the welfare of children.
 The division referred all reports of child abuse to the police for action and provided assistance in cases where children applied for protection orders with the family court.
 Reports of unlawful sexual intercourse with children under age 15 remained a problem, and these reports were in some cases linked to transactional sex with minors.
-There were several cases before the court.
-Government and nongovernmental organization (NGO) interlocutors indicated that child abuse, including neglect and physical, sexual, and emotional abuse, and incest were significant problems.
+Government and nongovernmental organization (NGO) interlocutors indicated that child abuse, including neglect, incest, and physical, sexual, and emotional abuse were significant problems.

 Early and Forced Marriage: The legal minimum age for marriage is 18.
 Parental consent is required for underage marriage.